About the Academy

 Nomination Criteria and Form

-The nomination process kicked off with an informative webinar on June 16, 2022, 1:00 pm EDT.
+The nomination process kicked off with an informative webinar on June 13, 2023.
 It is now REQUIRED for all nominees and nominators to attend or review the recording of the webinar.
-The recording, along with slides and form, are linked here for your convenience.
+The recording and slides are linked below:

 Step 1: Download Nomination Form above.
 The form is in a Word Document to make it easier for you to enter and edit answers prior to final submission.
 We recommend doing this prior to submitting your intentions with your RFPOC.